markstanden/azure-functionapp--with-db-write-and-retry/README.md

 The retry logic waits in function, as suggested by the infrastructure diagram, as opposed to overcomplicating the functionapp by rescheduling a message back into the queue.
 - I have implemented my own recursive retry method
 - I could have used [Polly](https://www.pollydocs.org/) for out of the box retry (and in fact did in a past version), but I felt I could demonstrate both unit-testing and coding skill by writing my own.

+### Unit Testing

+I have unit tested using xUnit as a test framework and Moq for class isolation and mocking.

+I favour test isolation using interfaces.

+I did have some trouble with closed classes, which I have wrapped with interfaces to allow mocks to be created.

+I have conducted non-exhaustive unit testing as part of the development, and conducted development for the Retry and Sanitation classes using TDD.
+Although not part of the requirements for the challenge, I feel it illustrates a key part of my workflow.

+### Webhook Http Request

+- The functionApp makes a GET request to [webhook.site](https://webhook.site/#!/view/5b83a7db-90e0-4ae8-ab49-a5df2474665f/9514a315-20c0-42cb-9e2b-7be2c3355277/1) on success
+- In testing I hit the limit a few times to I have moved the webhook url into configuration to allow this to be changed without a redeploy.